AI-accelerated Discovery of Altermagnetic Materials: Introduction

-In this article, we introduce an AI search engine, as shown in Fig. \ref{fig:main}, that combines advances in pre-trained model~(GNN pre-training~\cite{hu2020strategies} and optimal transport theory~\cite{ruschendorf1985wasserstein}) and physics-based approaches~(symmetry analysis and first-principles electronic structure calculation) to discover new altermagnetic materials under the condition of very limited labeled samples.
-First, based on symmetry analysis, we constructed the pre-training dataset~(containing 68,116 materials), fine-tuning dataset~(containing 25,605 materials, namely, 25,591 negative samples plus 14 positive samples), and candidate dataset~(containing 42,525 materials) from the Material Project~\cite{isayev2015materials}.
+In this article, we introduce an AI search engine, as shown in Fig. \ref{fig:main}, that combines deep model pre-training and fine-tuning techniques and physics-based approaches~(e.g., symmetry analysis and first-principles electronic structure calculation) to discover new altermagnetic materials under the condition of limited labeled samples.
+In particular, we pre-train a self-supervised GNN \cite{hu2020strategies} based on optimal transport theory~\cite{ruschendorf1985wasserstein} to learn the intrinsic features of the crystal structure of materials, and refine a downstream classifier with limited positive samples to predict the altermagnetism probability of a given material candidate.
+First, based on symmetry analysis, we constructed the pre-training dataset~(containing 68,116 materials), fine-tuning dataset~(containing 25,739 materials, namely, 25,591 negative samples plus 148 positive samples), and candidate dataset~(containing 42,377 materials) from the Material Project~\cite{isayev2015materials}.
 Next, we pre-trained a GNN model (composed of an encoder and a decoder) for crystal materials, based on optimal transport theory.
 Once the pre-training was done, we fine-tuned the encoder on the fine-tuning dataset to obtain a classifier model.
 Then, the structured material information from the candidate dataset was input into the classifier model to quantify the probability as an indicator of whether each material is an altermagnetic material.
 We filtered out the materials with probabilities greater than 0.9 as the candidate altermagnetic materials.
-Finally, we employed the first-principles electronic structure calculations to obtain a set of key properties of the candidate material to verify and confirm its altermagnetism.
+Finally, we employed the first-principles electronic structure calculations to estimate the ground magnetic structure of the candidate material to identify altermagnets\footnote{It has been quite common to use the first-principles electronic structure calculations, e.g., density functional theory (DFT), to predict the material property, which has been widely used in the community and proven to possess excellent alignment with experimental results for crystal materials~\cite{deng2018gate,gong2017discovery,klein2018probing,li2021van}.}.
 Furthermore, the confirmed altermagnetic materials were added to the fine-tuning dataset for an iterative process of fine-tuning and classifier prediction, reinforcing the predictability of the model.
 The efficacy of this AI search engine has been well demonstrated.